Chart Color Schemes

 Maylands is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of November 2025, Maylands (SA) statistical area's population is estimated at around 1,640.
-This reflects an increase of 132 people since the 2021 Census, which reported a population of 1,508.
-The change was inferred from AreaSearch's estimate of resident population at 1,582 following examination of ABS' latest ERP data release in June 2024 and an additional three validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,094 persons per square kilometer, placing Maylands (SA) in the upper quartile relative to national locations assessed by AreaSearch.
-The area's growth rate of 8.8% since the 2021 census exceeded the state average of 8.7%.
-Population growth was primarily driven by overseas migration contributing approximately 92.0% of overall population gains during recent periods.
+Based on ABS population updates for the broader area and new addresses validated by AreaSearch, as of Feb 2026, the suburb of Maylands' population is estimated at around 1,639.
+This reflects an increase of 131 people (8.7%) since the 2021 Census, which reported a population of 1,508 people.
+The change is inferred from the resident population of 1,581, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 3 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,092 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Maylands' 8.7% growth since census positions it within 0.3 percentage points of the state (9.0%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 92.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered, and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Considering projected demographic shifts, Maylands (SA) is expected to increase by 168 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 6.0% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Considering the projected demographic shifts, a population increase just below the median of national statistical areas is expected, with the suburb of Maylands expected to increase by 170 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 6.4% in total over the 17 years.

 Frequently Asked Questions - Population